smart-data-models/data-models/pysmartdatamodels/README.md

 10.- Validate a json schema of a data model.
 Function validate_data_model(schemaUrl)

+11.- Print a list of data models attributes separated by a separator.
+Function print_datamodel(subject, datamodel, separator, meta_attributes)

 ## Pending features (glad to receive contributions to them)

 A.- Function to update the data models to the last version.
 The official list of data models is here